AdWords account creation guide for Google Ad Grants

 - Under "Conversion name," enter a name for the conversion you want to track, such as “financial donations” and “email sign-up."

 - Under "Category," select a description for your conversion action from the drop-down menu.
+For any goal that includes a monetary value, select Purchase/Sales.

 - Under "Value," select how to track the value of each conversion.
 Select Don’t use a value for non-financial conversions like “email sign-up."
 Use different values for each conversion to track donations or sell goods or services.